semphorin/MDBManager/README.md

 # Music Database Manager

-A cross-platform .NET Core application that synchronizes multiple local music databases with a central, infallible server.
-This system ensures that local databases stay in sync with the server, automatically downloading missing files to clients (e.g., laptops, smartphones) on the fly.
+A (hopefully) cross-platform .NET Core application that synchronizes multiple local music databases with a master server.
+Docker will be implemented for easy deployment.
+This system ensures that slave databases stay in sync with the server by automatically downloading missing files to clients (e.g., laptops, smartphones) on the fly.
+Utilizes JWT+TOTP for stateless authentication.

 *This is the server portion of the application and must be queried by an MDBM Client.*
 *MDBM Client side is being developed and is not yet available.
 A link to its repo will be posted on this page when it is ready to be seen.*